 cost of materials acquired, consumed, or expended specifically for the purpose of those awards;

-and other approved ; and
+equipment and other approved capital expenditures; and

 travel expenses incurred specifically to carry out the award.

 Any direct cost of a minor amount may be treated as an indirect cost for reasons of practicality where such accounting treatment for that cost is consistently applied to all cost objectives.